-Further study confirmed that it was reasonable (indeed conservative) to assume that the idealized hard sphere was surrounded by a shell of gas of no less than 20% LFL at a distance of 5m from the edge of the 'hard' sphere.
+Further study confirmed that it was reasonable (indeed conservative) to assume that the idealized hard sphere was surrounded by a shell of gas of no less than 20% LFL at a distance of 5m from the edge of the central dense cloud.
 This was then used to improve the performance of (particularly open path) gas detection systems.

-This approach - the assumption of a diffuse cloud of dilute gas surrounding the core hazard - was incorporated into some F&G Mapping software, but must be applied with care.
-When applied in an external environment with lower set points than the specified 20%LEL, these dispersion principals can become meaningless, and will typically result in an inadequate system which can result in significant potential for undetected gas clouds providing the conditions for explosion overpressures well in excess of 150mBar.
-Engineering judgment must always be applied when using this model to ensure this does not happen.
+This approach - the assumption of a diffuse cloud of dilute gas surrounding the core hazard - was incorporated into some but not all F&G Mapping software, and must be something to consider when selecting an adequate mapping package.
+The ability to simply map a hard edged sphere of a specified diameter is not adequate in representing geographic gas detection coverage.